zeusta/Docs/extensions/Guide By Functions/Magento 1/Purchase Management.md

 - Select the payment term
 - Choose the method to send order: N/A, Email, Phone, Fax, Vendor website

 After filling out the form, do not forget to save all the changes.
 Now you can Send Request to the suppliers, **Save** or **Prin**t the quotation.
-If you want to Convert Quotation to P.O, read more in the **_Section 4.3.
-Generate Purchase Order from Quotation_**.
+If you want to Convert Quotation to P.O, read more in the **_ Generate Purchase Order from Quotation_** section.

 ### Manage Quotations